deepakjois/dhun/README.md

 Dhun is a minimalist commandline music player for OS X.

 It uses Spotlight to search for audio files on your computer and play them.
-If [Growl](http://growl.info) is installed, notifications are shown everytime a new song starts playing.

 ## Quickstart